-It is good to know about the AWS network limits both for planning and troubleshooting: you can build your architecture that allows you to overcome these limits; it saves you time of troubleshooting when there is a failure or downtime in your network.
+It is good to know about the AWS network limits both for planning and troubleshooting: you can build your architecture to allow you to overcome these limits and it saves you time of troubleshooting when there is a failure or downtime in your network.

-For example, AWS VGW carries a hard limit of 100 BGP routes in total.
-When the BGP prefixes exceed 100, VGW randomly resets BGP session, leading to unpredictable potential network downtime.
+For example, an AWS VGW carries a hard limit of 100 BGP routes in total.
+When the BGP prefixes exceed 100, VGW randomly resets the BGP session, leading to unpredictable potential network downtime.

 In addition to limits, there are limitations in functionality.